RobertHue/DTrackPlugin/Source/DTrackPlugin/README.md

 <sup>1</sup>   In reality the Actor does not pick up anything, whereas the DTrackComponent does a callback on the Actor's implemented IDTrackInterface-Method

 <sup>2</sup>   There has been a bug, where targets not being visible made the connected object inside Unreal wiggle around.
-This bug got solved by not writing new data into the injected data-buffer.
+This bug got solved by not writing new data into the injected data-buffer, when the quality value of the registered target is Zero (0).

 ### Data-Structure